 Yes – we’re happy to help you with treks/tours/trips to anywhere you like: Tikal, la Danta / el Mirador, Yaxha, Semuc Champey, Maya islands, Maya lakes, Maya caves and river, Uaxactun, Flores, el Remate, Belize, Chiapas, Rio Dulce, Lake Atitlan, Antigua and more… everything always as sustainable as possible – permaculture.

 Yes – we can get you to Tikal for the sunset tour – we don’t recommend the sunrise tour.
 Tikal sunset tour is better anyway.
+Nevertheless, the we can also hook you up with a Tikal sunrise tour and even a Yaxah sunset tour, if you like.

 Yes – we have more and better el Mirador Trek information and pricing than anyone else in the entire area.
 Base your el Mirador Trekin Peten Guatemala from right here at la Danta Project.
 Yes, you can do el Mirador and visit la Danta, biggest pyramid in the world, without spending tons of money with commercial / commissioned / middleman / tour operators.
 We’ll hook you up with everything you need.
 We’ll be happy to store any extra gear you might have right here while you enjoy the Maya rainforest of el Mirador and la Danta, biggest pyramid in the world.
 And yes, the la Danta Maya Pyramid is really the largest pyramid in the world.
 Yes, la Danta Maya Pyramid is also bigger than Cholula / Tlachihualtepetl pyramid in Mexico, by hundreds-of-thousands of cubic meters.